 Making the transition to university can be a big step at any age.
-That's why our Student Affairs team offers Advice, Support and Knowledge on a wide range of issues.
+That's why we're on hand to offer advice, support and knowledge on a wide range of issues.

 Health and wellbeing